Basic Usage Examples¶

 --output-path ./test_results/ \

---test-names accuracy
+--test-names holdout_accuracy

 Use minimal sampling parameters in your config: